-Ward Kimball and UFOsby Jim Korkis, staff writer
+Ward Kimball and UFOsby Jim Korkis, contributing writer

 I had an absolutely wonderful time at the Disney Family Museum in July, when I spoke on Walt’s fascination with Outer Space and how he influenced the United States space program.
 The Disney Family Museum gets my highest recommendation: The staff and volunteers are friendly and professional and the layout of the 10 galleries is exceptional, with lots of surprises in nooks and crannies and many, many treasures to discover.

 I flew in on a Friday and my plane arrived at 10 a.m.
 I checked in at the Westin St. Francis in Union Square (famed for an infamous incident with silent screen comedian Fatty Arbuckle) just two blocks from John’s Grill where I later ate (famed for its inclusion in Dashiell Hammett’s novel The Maltese Falcon).
 Not even waiting to unpack, I got a taxi to the museum, where I spent from 10:40 a.m. to 6 p.m. just wandering the galleries without stopping to eat or going to the restroom for fear of missing something.